KEMPSTON

 Cowper, of 10, King St., Kempston, Bedford.
 Buried in LIJSSENTHOEK

 MILITARY CEMETERY, Poperinge, West-Vlaanderen, Belgium.
-Grave XVII.
+Plot XVII.

-G. 14.
-Brother of Alick above and Richard below. |
+Row G. Grave 14.
+Brother of Alick above and Richard below.
+See also

-| COWPER,
+COWPER |

 Richard |